 DVDs, CDs, and VHS tapes

-Scratches have ruined many a DVD or CD—and VHS tapes can lessen in quality the more times they're played, and disintegrate over the years.
+If you’re still using this technology and looking to scoop up a bargain, know that scratches have ruined many a DVD or CD—and VHS tapes lessen in quality the more times they’re played, not to mention disintegrate over the years.

 Just like mattresses and sheets, any upholstered furniture can be home to bed bugs, fleas, and spiders, as well as unknown odors and stains.
 Unless you’re going to reupholster the piece, steer clear.

 Clothes that require a tailored fit

 It might look like it fits—until you put it on.
 Unless you can try something on, it’s often not worth the money you’ll spend on alterations.
 Don’t miss these things thrift and consignment shop owners aren’t telling you.

 You might want to quickly google the video game—manufacturers are now including codes for one-user only play, either for the whole game or special bonus sections.